sainathadapa/dcase2019-task5-urban-sound-tagging/README.md

 # DCASE 2019 - Task 5 - Urban Sound Tagging

 This repository contains the final solution that I used for the [DCASE 2019 - Task 5 - Urban Sound Tagging](http://dcase.community/challenge2019/task-urban-sound-tagging).
+The model achieved 1st position in prediction of both Coarse and Fine-level labels.

 ## Reproducing the results
 **Prerequisites**: